-Supports Available for TSI Schools
+Supports Available for TSI/ATSI Schools

-A district serving a designated TSI school will develop a school improvement plan focused on the subgroup of students.
-This plan will include the input of local stakeholders (parents, school staff, community members, students, etc.), address the six indicators and reasons for designation, and consider local needs.
-The plan will include interventions to improve performance of the identified student subgroup.
+A district serving a designated TSI/ATSI school will conduct a thorough needs assessment and develop a school improvement plan focused on the subgroup of students.
+This plan will include the input of local stakeholders (parents, school staff, community members, students, etc.), address the reasons for designation, and consider local needs.
+The plan will include evidence-based interventions to improve adult practices and the performance of the identified student subgroup.